 These materials have been designed to build awareness of red flag behaviors related to child sexual abuse.
 Specifically, these resources will educate volunteers on identifying behaviors that may be precursors to sexual abuse, thus enabling them to address these behaviors before abuse occurs.
 Training is also provided on methods for reporting abuse when they believe it has taken place.
 Additional materials define appropriate behaviors and practices volunteers should maintain in order to protect themselves from false allegations rooted in cultural misunderstandings.

-Currently, these materials consist of infographics (online modules and a leader guide
+Currently, these materials consist of info-graphics and online modules.
+Leader guide

-s for in-person learning are being developed with an anticipated launch in early summer 2019).
-Please click the links below to review the infographic content:
+s for in-person learning are being developed with an anticipated launch in fall 2019.
+Please click the links below to review the info-graphic content:

 - Statistics on the prevalence of child sex abuse in the US